Residence and domicile for armed forces

 The rules for determining your residence and domicile status are the same as those for other individuals.

 Serving personnel in the armed forces must use the Statutory Residence Test (SRT) to determine their residence status for tax purposes.
-There is more information on working out if you are resident in the UK in the ‘migrants and tax section’.
+There is more information on working out if you are resident in the UK in the migrants section.

 You can determine your domicile according to the normal rules.
-There is more information on domicile in the ‘migrants and tax section’.
+There is more information on domicile in the migrants section.

 Why does residence matter?